Core Rules of Play

 Clarify

-- Used when you did not hear or understand a skill, spell, or in-game effect.
+- Used when you did not hear or understand a skill, spell, or effect.

 - The other player repeats or briefly explains the effect.